Consensus Complementarity Control for Multi-Contact MPC: Model Predictive Control of Multi-Contact Systems

-Solving the full MIQP \eqref{eq:approx_proj} typically is the best at exploring a wide range of modes, while the LCP projection is usually the fastest (depending on matrix $F$).
+\rev{Empirically, solving the full MIQP \eqref{eq:approx_proj} typically is the best at exploring a wide range of modes, while the LCP and convex projection are usually the fastest (depending on matrix $F$).
 The ADMM projection can be viewed as a middle ground.
-We underline that both MIQP and LCP projections produce feasible solutions (for the projection step) whereas ADMM projection has no such guarantee.
-For frictional contact problems (Sections \ref{sec:examples_low} and \ref{sec:examples_high}), we observed that the MIQP projection performed better than the others.
+We underline that both MIQP and LCP projections produce feasible solutions whereas ADMM and the convex projection have no such guarantee.
+For frictional contact problems (Sections \ref{sec:examples_low} and \ref{sec:examples_high}), we observed that the MIQP and convex projections performed better than the others.}

 After discussing each of the individual steps, we present the full C3 algorithm (Algorithm \ref{algortihm_ADMM}).
 Here $\theta$ represents the C3 parameters.
 Both $\delta_k^0$ and $w_k^0$ are usually initialized as zero vectors. $G_k$ are positive definite matrices, $s > 0 $ is the number of ADMM steps, $\rho_s > 0$ is the scaling parameter for $\rho$, and $N$ is the number of planning steps.
 Furthermore $\mathcal{L}_{\Delta t}$ is the LCS model (Section \ref{sec:model}) and $x_0$ is an initial state.
 Given this information, the algorithm returns $u_0$ as in standard model-predictive control frameworks.